Arithmetic level raising on triple product of Shimura curves and Gross--Kudla--Schoen Diagonal cycles II: Bipartite Euler system: Arithmetic level raising for Shimura curves

-We will need the following important result known as the ``Ihara's lemma".
-This is proved for the case of classical modular curves by Ribet \cite{Ri-rising} and Diamond-Taylor \cite{DT} for Shimura curves. \begin{theorem}[{\cite[Theorem 4]{DT}}] We have the following statements. \begin{enumerate} \item The kernel of the pull-back map
+We will need the following result known as the Ihara's lemma.
+This is proved for the case of classical modular curves by Ribet \cite{Ri-ICM} and Diamond--Taylor \cite{DT} for Shimura curves.
+Recall that a Hecke module is \emph{Eisenstein} if its support consists of Eisenstein maximal ideals.
+A maximal ideal is Eisenstein if its associated Galois representation is reducible. \begin{theorem}[Ihara's lemma] We have the following statements. \begin{enumerate} \item The kernel of the pull-back map